-Topics: phonetic Russian alphabet, countries and nationalities, ranks, military transport, training principles and activities, daily routine, weapons, military discipline, military uniform and badges, subordination.
+Topics: phonetic Russian alphabet, countries and nationalities, ranks, military transport, training principles, activities, daily routine, weapons, military discipline, military uniform, subordination, and badges.

 Module No 2.

-The Organization and fitness Module ( Module No 2) of Russian for Specific Purposes is an impelling possibility to continue studying Russian military language for A2 / B1 level.
-It is provided for privets and sergeants and is directed onto the understanding of Russian army structure and self-defending without weapons.
-The module includes such topics as ranks and units, ration and exercises, illnesses and first aid.
+The Organization and Fitness Module (Module No 2) of Russian for Specific Purposes is an impelling possibility to continue studying Russian military language for the A2 / B1 levels.
+It is provided for privates and sergeants and is directed onto the understanding of the Russian army structure and self-defense without weapons.
+The module includes such topics as ranks and units, ration, exercises, illnesses, and first aid.

-Topics: a career in the army, military ranks and service decorations, army units and branches, parts of the body, food and ration, physical exercises, fitness and equipment, obstacle course, illnesses and diseases, first aid.
+Topics: a career in the army, military ranks and service decorations, army units and branches, parts of the body, food and rations, physical exercises, fitness and equipment, obstacle course, illnesses and diseases, and first aid.

 Module No 3.

-The Technologies Module (Module No 3) of Russian for Specific Purposes is the next step in mastering Russian military language for A2 / B1 level.
-It is provided as for privates as for officers and includes the technical side of any military.
-The module encloses issues such as engineering and construction, transport and gadgets, and armour and maintenance.
+The Technologies Module (Module No 3) of Russian for Specific Purposes is the next step in mastering Russian military language for the A2/B1 levels.
+It is provided for privates and officers and includes the technical side of any military.
+The module encloses issues such as engineering and construction, transport and gadgets, and armor and maintenance.

-Topics: engineering, alignments and positions, buildings and constructions, vehicles, aircrafts, ships, gadgets, armour, breakdown and crashes, vehicle maintenance.
+Topics: engineering, alignments and positions, buildings and constructions, vehicles, aircrafts, ships, gadgets, armor, breakdown and crashes, and vehicle maintenance.

 Module No 4.

-The Missions Module of Russian for Specific Purposes is the final step in this Course for A2 /B1 level.
-It is designed for as for privets as for officers and prepares to use Russian in real missions.
+The Missions Module of Russian for Specific Purposes is the final step in this course for the A2/B1 levels.
+It is designed for privates and officers and prepares the usage of Russian in real missions.

-Topics: peacekeeping: history and nowadays, peacekeeper qualities, defending and demining, countries and nationalities, culture and customs, escorting and conveying, humanitarian aid, route and traffic signs, Radio and telephoning, patrol and patrol kit.
+Topics: peacekeeping: history and current events, peacekeeper qualities, defending and demining, countries and nationalities, culture and customs, escorting and conveying, humanitarian aid, route and traffic signs, radio and telephoning, patrol and patrol kits.

 Module No 5.

-The Training Module of Russian for Specific Purposes is an inspiring opportunity into more deeply learning Russian military language for A2 / B1 level.
-It is designed for privates, sergeants and officers and covers training on the side of army life.
-The module answers such questions as military history and alliances, schools and exercises, Russian culture and customs, and map signs and rescuing.
+The Training Module of Russian for Specific Purposes is an inspiring opportunity into more intensively learn Russian military language at the A2/B1 levels.
+It is designed for privates, sergeants, and officers and covers training on the side of army life.
+The module answers such questions, such as military history and alliances, schools and exercises, Russian culture and customs, and map signs and rescuing.

-Topics: NATO history, alliances (countries and nationalities), eastern military alliances, military schools, military exercises, landscape, map signs, culture and customs, rescuing.
+Topics: NATO history, alliances (countries and nationalities), eastern military alliances, military schools, military exercises, landscape, map signs, culture and customs, and rescues.